17 Top Small Towns in Canada

-Authors Michael and Lana Law have lived in BC, Alberta, Manitoba, and currently reside in Ontario.
-They've traveled around the country and are always enamored by the small towns.
+Authors Michael and Lana Law have lived in BC, Alberta, and Manitoba, and currently reside in Ontario.
+They've traveled across the country and are always enamored by the small towns.

 What makes a great small town?
 The places that found their way on our list of the best small towns in Canada earned their respective spots by offering scenic views, unpretentious atmospheres, and exceptional attractions — the trifecta of the perfect small town, in our opinion.